-Tavricheskiy Palace, St Petersburg – Ways of improving the functioning of electoral administrations will be the focus of an international conference taking place in the Tavrichesky Palais, St Petersburg, Russian Federation, on 15-16 May 2017.
+Tavricheskiy Palace, St Petersburg – Ways of improving the functioning of electoral administrations was the focus of an international conference taking place in the Tavrichesky Palais, St Petersburg, Russian Federation, on 15-16 May 2017.

-More than 120 participants representing about 40 countries and several international institutions, including chairs and members of central electoral commissions and administrations from Europe and beyond, will define measures needed to improve functioning of electoral administrations and exchange good practices advancing efficiency, visibility and interactivity of the electoral management bodies.
+More than 120 participants representing about 40 countries and several international institutions, including chairs and members of central electoral commissions and administrations from Europe and beyond, defined measures needed to improve functioning of electoral administrations and exchange good practices advancing efficiency, visibility and interactivity of the electoral management bodies.

-Gianni Buquicchio, President of the Venice Commission; Alexey Sergeev, Secretary General of the Interparliamentary Assembly of the CIS, and Ella Pamfilova, Chairperson of the Central Election Commission of the Russian Federation, will open the conference.
-International institutions, including the European Parliament, the Organisation for Security and Co-operation in Europe/Office for Democratic Institutions and Human Rights (OSCE/ODIHR), the Organization of American States, the Association of European Election Officials (ACEEEO), International IDEA and other institutions active in the electoral field will also take part in the discussion.
+Gianni Buquicchio, President of the Venice Commission; Alexey Sergeev, Secretary General of the Interparliamentary Assembly of the CIS, and Ella Pamfilova, Chairperson of the Central Election Commission of the Russian Federation, opened the conference.
+International institutions, including the European Parliament, the Organisation for Security and Co-operation in Europe/Office for Democratic Institutions and Human Rights (OSCE/ODIHR), the Organization of American States, the Association of European Election Officials (ACEEEO), International IDEA and other institutions active in the electoral field also took part in the discussion.

-The results of a survey entitled “Improving electoral management: the organisational determinants of electoral integrity” will be presented to the Conference.
-The event participants will adopt a “St Petersburg Declaration” that will invite the EMBs, lawmakers and political parties to improve laws and practices to ensure better functioning of the electoral administrations and thus the conduct of democratic elections.
+The results of a survey entitled “Improving electoral management: the organisational determinants of electoral integrity” was presented to the Conference.
+The event participants adopted a “St Petersburg Declaration” inviting the EMBs, lawmakers and political parties to improve laws and practices to ensure better functioning of the electoral administrations and thus the conduct of democratic elections.

-Media representatives are invited to cover the opening of the Conference.
-Deadline of the media accreditation: 12 May 2017, 12.00.
+Media representatives were invited to cover the opening of the Conference.

 This activity partially falls in the framework of the Partnership for Good Governance (PGG) for Armenia, Azerbaijan, Georgia, Republic of Moldova, Ukraine and Belarus, funded by the European Union and the Council of Europe and implemented by the Council of Europe.